LWCF program requirements

-- Operation and Use — All LWCF assisted areas must be open to the public (everyone) during reasonable hours of operation.
-Hours of operation should be determined according to the type of area or facility being operated and in relation to the seasons of the year.
+- Operation and Use — All LWCF assisted areas must be open to the public (everyone) during reasonable hours of operation, preferably from sunrise to sunset.

 - Maintenance — LWCF assisted properties must receive regular maintenance to ensure continuing public use in a safe and sanitary manner.

-- Fees — Reasonable user fees may be charged by the sponsor to offset operation and maintenance costs.
-Sponsors may charge a higher fee to non-residents as long as the higher fee is realistic, comparable to what is charged at other local parks and does not preclude use by non-residents and is no more than twice the residential fees.
+- Fees — Reasonable user fees may be charged to offset operation and maintenance costs.
+A higher fee to non-residents may be charged as long as the higher fee is realistic, comparable to what is charged at other local parks, does not preclude use by non-residents and is no more than twice the residential fees.